Volga Tatar nationalism

-Tatar nationalism is the belief that Tatars should constitute an independent nation.
+Volga Tatar nationalism is the belief that Tatars should constitute an independent nation.
 Finding historical basis in the Khanate of Kazan and Russian–Tatar enmities, Tatar nationalism has often synthesised Islam as a national aspect.
 Tatar nationalism has historically manifested itself as the Idel-Ural State, as well as the Declaration of State Sovereignty of Tatarstan and the country's period of de facto independence from Russia in the early 1990s.